webcomics/dosage/doc/web/content/comics/SmackJeeves_Replica.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Edelric Helgard, a young Marquis, returns to the house of his childhood in order to save his family’s lands from an epidemic.
 During his research, he encounters a foreign slave who looks disturbingly like his first love, his late half-brother.
-Thus begins a game of replicas mingling memories and reality. -Read from Left to Right -Boys Love -R-18 from chapter 2 onwards -Updates on Fridays</td>
+Thus begins a game of replicas mingling memories and reality. -Read from Left to Right -Boys Love -R-18 from chapter 2 onwards -Updates on Fridays [On Hiatus until end of July]</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://replica.smackjeeves.com/comics/">http://replica.smackjeeves.com/comics/</a></td>